Pejjo/loralib/README.md

 ### Prerequisites

-You need the bcm2835 c-library installed.
+*You need the bcm2835 c-library installed.
+*Radio module connected to the Raspberry SPI-interface.
+I use my rfpi module. (https://github.com/Pejjo/rfpi)

 ### Installing